 ID=IDSS(1-VGS/VGS(off ))2

-- These values are normally found from the datasheet of JFET.
+- These values are normally found in the datasheet of JFET.
 You can note that square relation in the equation.

 - Due to the square expression, the parabolic relation is called square law due to that junction field-effect transistor and MOSFET are also called square law devices.